 Renew or Amend Park Use Permit - Commercial Recreation

-The Commercial Recreation application is used for activities involving fee-for-service activities in parks, protected areas, recreation areas and conservancies (collectively "parks").
-These activities include guided adventure tourism opportunities such as guide outfitting, angle guiding, guided hiking, kayaking, boat tours, river rafting, caving, and heli-skiing.
+The Commercial Recreation application is used for fee-for-service activities in parks, protected areas, recreation areas and conservancies (collectively "parks").
+These activities include guided adventure tourism opportunities, such as guide outfitting, angle guiding, guided hiking, kayaking, boat tours, river rafting, caving, and heli-skiing.
 Angle guides and guide outfitters will also need authorizations under the Wildlife Act.

-Only applications that are considered by BC Parks to be compatible with the conservation and recreation objectives identified for the park(s) involved in the proposal may be approved.
+Applications will only be approved if BC Parks deems them compatible with the conservation and recreation objectives of the park(s) involved in the proposal.

-Contact the BC Parks Area Supervisor responsible for the protected land(s) where you are applying for to discuss your application.
-Contact information for their regional offices will be listed in your current permit, or on the BC Parks Website.
+Discuss your application with the BC Parks Area Supervisor responsible for the protected land(s) for which you are applying.
+Contact information for BC Parks' regional offices can be found either in your current permit, or on the BC Parks Website.

 Changes to your permit may include but are not limited to changes of the legal mailing address listed on your permit, changes to your activities, or changes to the permit area.
 All requested changes go to the BC Parks Regional Offices for review and decision.
-Most changes to a permit require a permit modification fee of $100.00 (plus applicable taxes) for a minor change, and $500.00 (plus applicable taxes) for a major change.
+Most changes to a permit require a permit modification fee of either $100.00 (plus applicable taxes) for a minor change or $500.00 (plus applicable taxes) for a major change.